 A1.join(B1) - A0.join(B0) == (A1 - A0).join(B0) + A0.join(B1 - B0) + (A1 - A0).join(B1 - B0)

-Again, the idea is that when the changes to the two inputs (A1 - A0) and (B1 - B0) are small, we should be able to take advantage of that, and produce the respective changes to the output without having recompute the full output from scratch.
+Again, the idea is that when the changes to the two inputs (A1 - A0) and (B1 - B0) are small, we should be able to take advantage of that, and produce the respective changes to the output without having to recompute the full output from scratch.
 Unfortunately, our flat list representation of collections leaves a lot to be desired on that front, and so we have to introduce an Index object, which stores a map from keys -> list of (value, multiplicity) so that we can perform a faster join that only takes time proportional to the number of keys changed by the input differences.

-Going in order over each collection in the input difference collection sequence (self._inner in the code), it adds the data to an Index and remembers the set of keys that were modified by that difference
+Going in order over each collection in the input difference collection sequence (self._inner in the code), it adds the data to an Index and remembers the set of keys that were modified by that difference:

 python